 For this collection, I am collaborating with a great designer and textile guru.
 Her name is Megan Crook and we developed some knits that she is making herself in her studio in Derby.
 For my visual identity, I am collaborating with Uncanny Editions.
 They are making some amazing artwork using details of my shoes and I can’t wait to showcase them!

-For my graduate collection I collaborated with two fellow MAs (RCA) – Carlo Volpi, who made the knits for my collection, and Emma Sheldon, who curated the coatings and cut outs crafted on some of the leather and nubuck I used.
+For my graduate collection, I collaborated with two fellow MAs (RCA) – Carlo Volpi, who made the knits for my collection, and Emma Sheldon, who curated the coatings and cutouts crafted on some of the leather and nubuck I used.

 What is planned for you in the future?

-To start I am showcasing at London Collection Men in June which is a great honour.
+To start I am showcasing at London Collection Men in June which is a great honor.
 Then we will showcase in White Show Milano soon after, and then Micam Shanghai at the beginning of September.

 I really want Caterina Belluardo Ltd to become a sort of umbrella for creatives of all sorts, giving them the possibility to showcase their skills maintaining their own identity as designers.

-What advice would you suggest for start up companies or footwear designers?
+What advice would you suggest for start-up companies or footwear designers?

-As my lovely mum told me since I was a little girl: ‘Never give Up.’
+As my lovely mum told me since I was a little girl: ‘Never Give Up.’

 Become a Fashion Insider